vippsas/vipps-developers/README.md

 For API products where Vipps makes requests to your servers, please make sure that these request servers are allowed through firewalls, etc.

-**Note:** Vipps may change the IP addresses for the request servers.
+**Please note:** Vipps may change the IP addresses for the request servers.
 To ensure that you are whitelisting the correct IP addresses please use these hostnames and DNS, and automatically update your firewall rules if there are DNS changes.